wyrover/Switch/README.md

 # The Switch framework is...
 * a collection of native C++ classes libraries, similar to the .NET Framework;
 * written in efficient, modern C++14;
-* and highly portable and available on many different platforms (Windows, macOS, Linux);
+* and highly portable and available on many different platforms (Windows, macOS, Linux, iOS and android);

 For more information see [Switch website](https://gammasoft71.wixsite.com/switch) (or [markdown Documentations](./docs/Home.md)) and [Reference Guide](https://gammasoft71.github.io/Switch-doc)

 # Examples
 The classic first application 'Hello World'.